Jaime Santiago (police officer): NBI

 Santiago was appointed as director of the National Bureau of Investigation on June 14, 2024.

-Under his tenure, the NBI was involved in the arrest and deportation of Philippine offshore gaming operators personalities Alice Guo and Cassandra Ong, as well as the deportation of former Negros Oriental representative Arnolfo Teves from Timor-Leste to the country.
-Moreover, among his accomplishments in the agency's anti-corruption drive were the relief of a special task force over irregularities, as well as the arrests of a mayor in Pampanga and a former councilor in Albay on extortion charges.
+Under his tenure, the NBI was involved in the arrest and deportation of Philippine offshore gaming operators personalities Alice Guo and Cassandra Ong, as well as the deportation of former Negros Oriental representative Arnolfo Teves from Timor-Leste to the country, the latter of which was already initiated by his predecessor, Medardo G. de Lemos.
+Moreover, among his accomplishments in the agency's anti-corruption drive were the arrest of NBI clearance employees and fixers, the relief of Special Task Force (STF) personnel over irregularities, as well as the arrests of a mayor in Pampanga and a former councilor in Albay on extortion charges.

 On August 15, 2025, Santiago sent a resignation letter to President Bongbong Marcos.
 He cited the reasons including the "detractors" and "those who have sinister interests" in his position, as well as an "orchestrated move to blacken his reputation."
 Santiago continued to perform his duties until his resignation was accepted by October 27.
+On November 3 however, during the turnover ceremony to the new director, Santiago explicitly stated to the media that he was forced to step down.
+Such last moments showed his extreme disappointment at the agency.

+Controversies

+During his tenure as NBI director, Santiago was embroiled in several controversies, many of which culminated in his sudden resignation in August 2025.

+Allegations of Corruption and "Bagman" Activities

+The most prominent controversy involved allegations that Santiago maintained an "authorized bagman" to collect protection money (payola) from illegal gambling operations.